- English Language and Literature

-In the Master of Arts in Literary Studies,* students have the option of completing their degree by coursework or by a combination of coursework and a Major Project or thesis.
-We offer instruction in historical and contemporary areas of British, American, Canadian and English-language postcolonial literatures and the theories pertinent to their study.
-MA-Lit graduates are employed in private industry, government, educational organizations, non-governmental organizations, and in their own businesses; others go on to doctoral programs.
-However it is used, the education we offer in literary studies gives grounding for work and further research concerning the ways and means that our society communicates.
+In the Master of Arts in Rhetoric and Communication Design,* students supplement the core graduate course in theory with projects or course work in the areas of rhetoric, discourse analysis, semiotics, multimedia design and critique, composition pedagogy, and professional writing.
+MA-RCD graduates are employed in private industry, government, educational organizations, non-governmental organizations, and in their own businesses; others go on to doctoral programs.
+However it is used, the education we offer in rhetoric and communication design gives grounding for work and further research concerning the ways and means that our society communicates.

 The following is a brief summary of information about the program.
 Full program information and regulations are available in the Graduate Calendar.

 Applications for all programs are due February 1, 2014.
 Applications to programs also serve as applications for scholarships and teaching assistantships.
 A complete application package should be submitted online and include official transcripts/degree certificates; three letters of reference, at least two of which must be from academic sources.
 If English is not your first language, proof of competency in English is required.
 A score of at least 600 is required on the Test of English as a Foreign Language (TOEFL) [250 on the computerized version] with a score of 5.0 on the Test of Written English (TWE).
 (See, Academic Regulations - English Language Proficiency Certification for other acceptable tests of English).
 Although it is not required for admission to the MA programs, all applicants are advised to include a Statement of Interest of 500 words or less indicating why they would like to go to graduate school, why the program is right for them, and anything particular about their background or aspirations that will contribute to the admission decision.
 Applications should be submitted online.
 The admissions committee meets in February, and decisions will be communicated to applicants in March or early April.